sovity/core-edc-github/README.md

 * pin down the older scripts that were used during the build of the `core-edc` fork
 * update those scripts as they became obsolete (obsolete dependencies), keeping their behaviour.

-This fork of the `Eclipse .github` repository aims at doing exactly this.
+This fork of the `Eclipse EDC .github` repository aims at doing exactly this.

-The tags named after the forked branch in the `core-edc` e.g `0.7.2.A` track the versions that are in use with the `core-edc` fork `sovity/0.7.2.x`.

-The `core-edc` fork version and this repo's version don't need to be in sync or the same in the entire build file.
-These are just workaround to keep the build working.
+The forking and tagging in this repository is done during the forking of a new EDC Connector version, and is described in the `fork.md` issue of the core EDC sovity fork: https://github.com/sovity/core-edc/blob/default/.github/ISSUE_TEMPLATE/fork.md